quarkslab/pyrrha/docs/contributing/dev_mapper.md

 # Add a new mapper

 ## Mapper Development
 First develop your mapper.
 We are using `numbat` to manipulate the db used by sourcetrail to store the pieces of information to show in Sourcetrail.
-Everything is explained in [Numbat's Getiing Started Tutorial]().
+Everything is explained in [Numbat's Getting Started Tutorial]().

 Then, add the required dependencies into `pyproject.toml`.